frozenfoxx/puppet-bricksandblocks/README.md

-puppet-churchoffoxx
+puppet-bricksandblocks
 ===================

-Puppet configuration for the Church of Foxx.
+Puppet configuration for BricksandBlocks.net.
 This configuration features roles and profiles and external modules.

 # Layout